 Summer is the perfect time for teens to gain valuable leadership and work experience by being a counselor in training (CIT) or junior camp counselor.
 There are many volunteer opportunities as a CIT, all of which teach responsibility and teamwork.
 Some teens use their summer camp counselor experience to fulfill community service requirements for school or extracurricular clubs, while having a rewarding summer themselves.

 Is your teen ready for summer camp counselor training?
 If she is patient, responsible, reliable, enjoys kids, follows rules, demonstrates good judgement and wants to have fun, she may be just what one of these camp programs is looking for!

 Outpost Summer Camps

 Fleet Science Center

 Make a difference this summer!
 Impact the lives of younger children by being a summer camp counselor.
 Counselors are needed to assist educators in week-long camps.
-Responsible teens (ages 15 & up) who have experience with kids and are enthusiastic about science preferred.
-If under 18, two letters of reference and parent consent are required.
+Responsible teens (ages 14 & up) who have experience with kids and are enthusiastic about science preferred.
+If under 18, parent consent is required.
 Online application available on website.
 Two training sessions are required.
 Year-round volunteer opportunities also available.

 San Diego Air & Space Museum Balboa Park

 The San Diego Natural History Museum is seeking high school students (16 & up) as volunteer camp aides.
 Camp aides participate in a variety of fun activities such as nature hikes, story time, crafts and science activities tailored for campers from pre-K to 8th grade.
 Summer camps run June through August.
 A two-week minimum commitment is required and three weeks is preferred (weeks need not be consecutive).
 Full-day and half-day schedules available.
 Apply online at www.volgistics.com/ex/portal.dll/ap?ap=369185841.
 If you have questions, contact the museum at 877-946-7797.